Wahbah al-Zuhayli: Positions and views on theological/doctrinal matters

-In one fatwa, Zuhayli clarified what he saw as two types of Sufism:
+In one fatwa, Zuhayli said he saw two types of Sufism:

 Zuhayli was partially critical of Wahhabism or Salafism, using both terms to describe the sect in his edicts.
 Salafis who fall into anthropomorphism due to their literal interpretation of certain verses of the Qur'an are said to be in "manifest error."
 He also condemned certain groups of Salafis who have advocated violence.
 Yet he also stated numerous times his dislike for argumentation with Salafis and stated that "the Wahhabis are not disbelievers," although he strongly disagreed with many of their views.
 In addition, it has been noted that Zuhayli at certain points defended the Wahhabis and supported them and agreed with their positions.

 Islamic international law

 Zuhayli was one of the world's leading experts on Islamic international law.
 His works have been quoted in western scholarly works such as Sohail Hashimi's Ethics and Weapons of Mass Destruction: Religious and Secular and Reuven Firestone's Disparity and Resolution in the Qurʾānic Teachings on War: A Reevaluation of a Traditional Problem.
 In a scholarly article presented in 2005 to the International Committee of the Red Cross entitled Islam and International Law al-Zuhayli argued that the basis between Muslims and non-Muslim countries under Islamic law is one of peace and not war, and that war must be avoided and a last resort to be considered jus ad bellum.
 Moreover, al-Zuhayli established that combative jihad was only permissible in three specific situations: